 A number of respondents identified the consultation process itself as a point of contention.
 Some respondents noted that they had not been aware of any of the ongoing consultation, whereas others noted that they had been aware of and in some cases participated in earlier phases of the consultation process; however that current land use concept, presented during the targeted Oakdale feedback session, diverged significantly from what they had seen in options 1-3.
-Some residents were concerned with the level of density in comparison to the density identified in earlier consultation phases, and suggested the degree of change warranted a separate consultation process altogether.
+Some residents were concerned with the level of density in comparison to the density identified in earlier consultation process altogether.